 We know light is composed of multiple wavelengths, and we can witness the visual part of that spectrum when viewing a rainbow or sending light through a prism.
 The scientific measure of that rainbow light spectrum is defined with the Kelvin Scale.

 Prior to digital technology, production lighting was done primarily with tungsten-based bulbs, making the 3200K setting a universal standard.
 We then applied 9000K colored gels to find a balance in the 5000K range to match daylight.
-Now by precisely turning a knob, we can assign the exact Kelvin color needed.
+Now, just dial a knob and assign the exact Kelvin color needed.

-By utilizing the right tools to balance and shape the light, adjusting the intensity, angle, or simply applying strategic positioning… lighting becomes more an art than science.
+Utilizing the right tools to balance and shape the light, adjust intensity, angle, or simply applying strategic positioning… lighting becomes more an art than science.
 Think of it as painting with light.
 Mixing color, shape and position to enhance depth and/or contrast to a scene.

 Mood and tone can be defined by tint and color.
 Blues are applied to create calm or define the past.
 Reds infer danger or anger, while orange and yellow hues convey warmth or warning depending on the context of the scene.
 One good example is from the hit series Breaking Bad.
 Before production started, they created an entire color pallet with specific meanings for the entire series.
 That allowed every member of the crew, from on-location to post-production, to apply the pallet depending on which scenes were being shot or edited.